bballbeast30/portfolio/content/resume/index.md

 - Participated in the Duke Talent Identification Program

+### GEMUN

+- Represented school as Cote D'Ivoire in ECOSOC and received Honorary Mention

 ### PSIA
 - Consistently placed top 3 in competitions for Math, Number Sense, and Spelling at the district level

+---

 ## 🏀 Extracurriculars